 • However, there are specific requirements that must be met, such as needing the rollator walker to help you with mobility issues in your home.

-• You may also need to go through a durable medical equipment (DME) supplier that accepts Medicare.
+• Take note they may require you go through a durable medical equipment (DME) supplier that accepts Medicare.

 • Medicare will typically cover 80% of the cost of the rollator walker.